cambridge-cares/TheWorldAvatar/web/twa-vis-platform/code/src/README.md

 * `/ui`: Houses the UI components of the application.
 It includes reusable UI elements, layout components, and styling information.

 * `/utils`: A collection of utility functions that provide common functionalities used across the application includes date formatting, data transformations, or custom hooks.

+## UI

+UI components have been organised into the following directories for clarity:
+* `/css`: Contains the global css file.

+* `/graphic`: Contains any graphic or figure related component such as charts, icons, and tables.

+* `/interaction`: Contains interactive components that will be updated as users interact with them.

+* `/navigation`: Contains components that facilitates navigation within the app.

+* `/pages`: Contains components to display pages such as the landing page or generic static content page.

+* `/text`: Contains text related components.